hallofstairs/raphtory-stubs/README.md

 # raphtory-stubs

-🚧 WIP!
-Some of these types are incomplete and/or incorrect 🚧
+🚧 ARCHIVED!
+These stubs [were moved](https://github.com/Pometry/Raphtory/pull/1682#event-13504307157) into the core Raphtory library 🚧

 Type stubs for the [Raphtory](https://github.com/pometry/raphtory) library.